 The following are requirements for the International Human Rights Law Certificate:

-- As part of the 12 specialization credits, each student must successfully complete the basic International Human Rights Law course.
+- As part of the 12 specialization credits, each student must successfully complete the basic International Human Rights or International Human Rights Law course.

 - A cumulative minimum grade point average of "B-" must be attained in the courses that are counted toward the International Human Rights Law Certificate's specialization requirements.

 Credits completed for this Certificate will also count as toward the total number of credits required for the General LL.M. and as specialization credits for the LL.M. in International Legal Studies.

 Students may not register for more than one Certificate program.